lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/fpga_verilog_commands.rst

     Specify the output directory for the Verilog netlists.
 For example, ``--file /temp/fabric_netlist/``

+  .. option:: --constant_undriven_inputs

+  .. note:: This option is automatically enabled when the option ``perimeter_cb`` of tileable routing resource graph is enabled (see details in :ref`addon_vpr_syntax`).

+  .. note:: Enable this option may shadow issues in your FPGA architecture, which causes them difficult to be found in design verification.

+    Use constant gnd for undriven wires in Verilog netlists.
+Recommand to enable when there are boundary routing tracks in FPGA fabric.

   .. option:: --default_net_type <string>

     Specify the default net type for the Verilog netlists.
 Currently, supported types are ``none`` and ``wire``.
 Default value: ``none``.